tx00100xt/BerserkerQuake2/README.md

 ### Running the game

 Then you will have to get some extra data that comes with this engine.
 You can get it from
 [Release section](https://github.com/tx00100xt/BerserkerQuake2/releases).
 Extract the archive in  your BerserkerQuake2 directory.
-The content itself
+The content itself is identical to those hosted
-is identical to those hosted at official website and ModDB, except nedeed file names were converted
+at official website and ModDB, except all file names were converted  to lower case.
+The contents of the *.fx and *.sp3 files were
-to lower case and the contents of the *.fx and *.sp3 files were edited so that the paths to the textures
-files were in lower case, so hopefully there isn't any problem with file
+edited so that the paths to the textures files were in lower case  and references to them, as well as paths have been fixed to use
-access on Linux and BSD systems.
+slashes instead of backslashesso.
+Hopefully there isn't any problem with file access on Linux and BSD systems.

 After this run game.
 Type this in your terminal: